ubc-library-rc/gis-reference-mapping/content/hands-on3.md

 <img src="./images/symbology_20250915.png" style="width:90%">

-When changing color, if you want to make your map in Black & White, change the Color Model from RGB to CYMK.
+ If you want to make your map in Black & White, change the Color Model from RGB to CYMK.
 Then set everything but K to 0.
-You can also color sample by changing to the eye-dropper tab.
+You can also color sample from the eye-dropper tab.

 <img src="./images/changing-color_20250915.png" style="width:65%">